The 2026 Governor Races Ranked by Flip Likelihood

 Michigan is the one race on this list with a credible independent.
 Former Detroit Mayor Mike Duggan left the Democratic Party to run unaffiliated, and the February Impact Research poll measured the three-way race at Benson 39, James 36, Duggan 20 (Detroit News, 2026).
 Cook moved the race from Toss Up to Leans Democrat on May 21, 2026, and subsequent Detroit Regional Chamber polling showed Benson pulling ahead as Duggan slipped despite heavy spending (Cook Political Report, 2026; Detroit Regional Chamber, 2026).

 Three-way races resist clean scoring.
 A 39 percent plurality winner is a normal outcome under these conditions, which widens the error bars in both directions.
 The Leans Democrat rating carries more uncertainty than the same label carries in a two-way race.
-The methodology says so plainly rather than pretending otherwise.
+The methodology says so plainly rather than pretending otherwise, and Michigan's three-way uncertainty subscore is the highest on the board.

 What would count as a wave